kootenayMark/Wordpress-5-installation-runbook/README.md

 ```
 GRANT ALL PRIVILEGES ON wordpress_db.* TO 'wordpress_user'@'localhost' IDENTIFIED BY 'PASSWORD';
 ```
-Make the changes to the new user take effect.
+Enable the changes to the new user.
 ```
 FLUSH PRIVILEGES;
 ```